-- Obtained an unconditional written recommendation from their high school principal and/or guidance counselor.
+- Obtained an unconditional written recommendation from their prior year’s English instructor and/ or the high school principal.

-Exception: Any student who has earned a minimum overall score of 30 on the ACT can participate in dual enrollment even if 14 core units have not been earned.
+Exception: Any student who has earned a minimum overall score of 30 on the ACT can participate in dual credit even if 14 core units have not been earned.